lazybytez/custom-eggs/README.md

 # Custom Eggs
-In this repository you find some custom eggs that do not fit in the official [parkervcp/eggs](https://github.com/parkervcp/eggs) repository like werbservers or very specific software.
+In this repository you find some custom eggs that do not fit in the official [parkervcp/eggs](https://github.com/parkervcp/eggs) repository like webservers or very specific software.

 ## Links to Eggs